 Is axe throwing safe?
-Urban axe throwing venues pride themselves on maintaining outstandingly low incident rates.
+Stick It Axe Throwing takes pride in maintaining outstandingly low incident rates.
 Safety is paramount in the sport of axe throwing and a major reason are the axe throwing coaches.

 Axes – Each and every axe is inspected prior to each event to ensure the axe is up to par.
 Participants are instructed to grip the axe by the handle and only the handle.
 Coaches ensure the blades of the axes are sharp enough to hit AND stick to the target, but are not razor blade sharp to the touch.
 No broken axes are ever used.

 Coaches – Each event is assigned a fully trained axe throwing coach.
 Coaches provide step-by-step direction throughout the entire event from orientation, demonstrating how to throw an axe, running tournaments to crowing the ultimate axe throwing champion.
-To ensure the safety of each participant, the coaches countdown from 3, signalling the throwers when to throw.
 These coaches monitor the overall safety of the event as well as provide personalized coaching for the participants to be able to hit that bulls-eye.

 MINI AXE THROWING GAMES